pinasr/roroph/README.md

 # roroph: Roll-on/Roll-Off (RoRo) Connectivity and Transport Data

 ## Overview
 The `roroph` package provides a standardized, machine-readable geospatial dataset of the 108 primary and missionary routes comprising the Philippine Nautical Highway System.
-It is designed to serve as a structural layer for spatial data science, regional science, and transport logistics analysis.
+It is designed to serve as 2025–2026 Structural Baseline for spatial data science, regional science, and transport logistics analysis.

 Unlike traditional distance-based spatial models, `roroph` treats the Philippine archipelago as a living network.
 It provides the necessary edge-list and node-attribute data to move beyond simple Euclidean distance ($d$) and into Frictional Connectivity, accounting for: